Skip to Main Content

 Information on the laws about getting married in Texas.

-Note Check out our LGBT Law guide for additional legal resources relevant to the LGBT community.
+Note Check out our LGBT Law guide for additional legal resources relevant to the LGBT population.

 Same-Sex Marriage in Texas

-Same sex marriage became legal in Texas in 2015 after the U.S. Supreme Court issued their decision on the case Obergefell v.
-HodgesThis opinion required all states to issue marriage licenses to same-sex couples.
+Same-sex marriage became legal in Texas in 2015 after the U.S. Supreme Court issued their decision in Obergefell v.
+HodgesThis ruling required all states to issue marriage licenses to same-sex couples.

-In December 2022, the federal Respect for Marriage Act created statutory protections for same-sex marriages.
-While the new law does not require all states to issue same-sex marriage licenses like the Obergefell decision does, it requires all states to recognize valid same-sex marriages performed in another state.
+In 2022, the federal Respect for Marriage Act created statutory protections for same-sex marriages.
+This law requires all states to recognize valid same-sex marriages performed in another state.
+However, it does not require a state to issue a same-sex marriage license.

 The marriage application process is the same for every couple in Texas.